m3dev/m3-tracing/jvm/opencensus/README.md

 - `never`

 Default value is `never` to prevent unexpected traces, so that you need to specify value explicitly to enable tracing.

+## Side effect of `io.grpc.Context`

+If your application is using `io.grpc.Context`, please be careful because `opencensus-java` library effects it. `opencensus-java` need to share `io.grpc.Context` across threads if your application uses multi-thread / async programming.
+So that `opencensus-java` (and this wrapper library) effects `io.grpc.Context`.

 ## More information